MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br>

+### A missing site

 It looks like we have a slight missing data problem.

 There’s a data point in the results that wasn’t labeled with the site location.
 We do know the date however.
-On `2021-06-11` there were a whopping 4 loons counted - we just don’t know where.
+On `2021-06-11` there were a whopping 4 loons counted - but we just don’t know where.

 <br>